AckerlyXu/heima/articles/virtual-machines/windows/sql/virtual-machines-windows-portal-sql-availability-group-prereq.md

 | **Fault domains** |3 |3 |
 | **Update domains** |5 |3 |

-After you create the availability sets, return to the resource group in the Azure portal preview.
+After you create the availability sets, return to the resource group in the Azure Portal.

 ## Create domain controllers
 After you've created the network, subnets, availability sets, and an Internet-facing load balancer, you're ready to create the virtual machines for the domain controllers.